 Lime Kiln Close

 A Subject Access Request will be fulfilled within one month of receipt of the request.
-The OfS will determine if any of the relevant exemptions apply, so information may be redacted accordingly.
-This includes any content that: contains the personal data of a third party or otherwise identifies a third party; would prejudice the prevention or detection of a crime; contains legal advice; contains data that, if disclosed, would adversely affect the ability of the UK funding & regulatory bodies to carry out their public functions.
+The OfS will determine if any exemptions apply, so information may be redacted accordingly.
+Exemptions include any content that: contains the personal data of a third party or otherwise identifies a third party; would prejudice the prevention or detection of a crime; contains legal advice; contains data that, if disclosed, would adversely affect the ability of the UK funding & regulatory bodies to carry out their public functions.
 Please note that this is not an exhaustive list, and the OfS will apply any exemptions on a case-by-case basis.

-Any requests to rectify or delete personal information will be processed as soon as possible after receipt of the request.
-Please note that not all personal data can be deleted where this would adversely affect the ability of the UK funding & regulatory bodies to carry out their public functions.
+Requests to rectify or delete personal information will be processed as soon as possible after receipt of the valid request.
+Please note that not all personal data can be deleted where this would adversely affect the ability of the UK funding and regulatory bodies to carry out their public functions.

 To ensure that any of the above processes are applied to the correct data subject, the OfS may require some further identifying information.
 This may include a date of birth, or a copy of a data subject’s passport or driving licence.

 Further information can be found about these rights and our processes for handling such requests on the OfS website at www.officeforstudents.org.uk/ofs-privacy/individual-rights-under-the-general-data-protection-regulation/

 If we are not able to resolve the issue to your satisfaction, you can also make a complaint to the data protection supervisory authority.
 In the UK, this is the Information Commissioner’s Office (ICO) and they can be contacted at: